Readless

 4. Review on a fixed schedule instead of reactive inbox checking.

+Research from productivity studies suggests AI-powered summarization can cut newsletter reading time by up to 80%, and over 75% of professionals now regularly unsubscribe from emails as a coping tactic.
 If that is your direction, continue with How it works, evaluate AI newsletter summarizer workflows, and benchmark plan fit on pricing.

 Conclusion